jiyorude/vertice/README.md

 * Open a new terminal window, navigate to a folder of choice
 * Clone the repository with `git clone https://github.com/jiyorude/vertice.git`
 * Type `pip install reportlab` in order to install the [reportlab](https://pypi.org/project/reportlab/) module.
 This is required for vertice to generate the PDF.
-* Place your Quake III maps inside the `input` folder
+* Place your Quake III maps inside the `input` folder.
+Make sure to remove the dummyfile before you run the algorithm.
 * Inside your terminal window, navigate to the folder where you cloned the repository.
 * Start the algorithm with `python vertice.py`
 * The algorithm should start and updates should be visible inside the terminal window.